imgproxy/imgproxy/docs/image_formats_support.md

 | MP4 (h264)<i class='badge badge-pro'></i> | `mp4` | [See notes](#video-thumbnails) | Yes |
 | Other video formats<i class='badge badge-pro'></i> | | [See notes](#video-thumbnails) | No |

-## GIF support

-imgproxy supports GIF output only when using libvips 8.7.0+ compiled with ImageMagick support.
-The official imgproxy Docker image supports GIF output out of the box.

-## ICO support

-imgproxy supports ICO only when using libvips 8.7.0+ compiled with ImageMagick support.
-The official imgproxy Docker image supports ICO out of the box.

 ## SVG support

 imgproxy supports SVG sources without limitations, but SVG results are not supported when the source image is not SVG.